We offer flexible degree programmes that enable you to experience a range of engineering disciplines before you

 - MEng students participate in a large group project worth 25% of the year, which simulates the multidisciplinary working practices you will experience in your career.
 Students from all specialist courses work together on these projects.
 Popular projects include the IMechE Formula Student racing car competition, Warwick University satellite project (WUSAT), Severn Trent reservoir design, ICE shaping the world infrastructure design for poor communities, building search-and-rescue robots with Warwick Mobile Robotics, or creating a human-powered submarine.
 The MEng final year multidisciplinary project is unique to the four-year degree and not something that you would normally find as part of a one year stand-along Masters.

-- MEng students who take their third year abroad as an Exchange Year, and do not complete an individual project, will be required to do so as a core module during their MEng year at Warwick.
+- MEng students who take their third year abroad as an Exchange Year (2022 entry only), and do not complete an individual project, will be required to do so as a core module during their MEng year at Warwick.

 The information on this webpage is relevant to degrees starting in 2023.
 We are planning to make some changes to our degrees for 2024 entry.
 Changes to core and optional modules go through the University's rigorous academic processes.
 As changes are confirmed, we will update the course information on this webpage.
 It is therefore very important that you check this webpage for the latest information before you apply and prior to accepting an offer.

 I chose Warwick because of its reputation and their initially general course.
 Before coming here I only had experience in electronic engineering, but now I've been able to try the other disciplines and find the best one for me.
 I've actually switched to systems engineering which I wouldn't have been able to do if I'd specialised from first year."